Accident and hazard reporting

 You can either use the:

-Unless it is inappropriate in the situation, a copy of the report must be given to your manager or supervisor.
+Unless it is inappropriate in the situation, a copy of the report must be sent to your manager or supervisor.

 Note: if a person cannot lodge a report themselves you can do it on their behalf.